Priyanshu19Mishra/NLP-Models/README.md

 The models shared above are well integrated with each other and with the user interface for the real time analysis and processing the textual data shared by the users.

+The model performance has been displayed using the graph of accuracy.